legalgui/DataStructures/README.md

 # DataStructures
-Data Structures implementation and Playground codes with C++
+Data Structures implementation and Playground codes in C++